AWS Lambda Update – Python, VPC, Increased Function Duration, Scheduling, and More

 - VPC Support

 - Python functions

 As you can see, it is all about the functions!
 Let’s take a look at each of these new features.

 Accessing Resources in a VPC From a Lambda Function

-Many AWS customers host microservices within a Amazon Virtual Private Cloud and would like to be able to access them from their Lambda functions.
+Many AWS customers host microservices within a Amazon Virtual Private Cloud (Amazon VPC) and would like to be able to access them from their Lambda functions.
 Perhaps they run a MongoDB cluster with lookup data, or want to use Amazon ElastiCache as a stateful store for Lambda functions, but don’t want to expose these resources to the Internet.